clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

-Confirm that the telemetrics header file is located on the system at :file:`usr/include/telemetry.h`  The `latest version`_ of the file can also be found on github for reference, but installing the `telemetry` bundle will install the header file that matches your |CL| version.
+Confirm that the telemetrics header file is located on the system at :file:`usr/include/telemetry.h`  The `latest version`_ of the file can also be found on github for reference, but installing the :command:`telemetry` bundle will install the header file that matches your |CL| version.

 #.
 Includes and variables: